torryt/polyaco-plus/README.md

 ## Configuration
 The project looks for a configuration file called *config.py* in the root folder.
 This file is ignored by the VCS so that you can make changes without affecting the repository.
 To get started with a config file simply copy *config_template.py* and rename it to *config.py*.
 Then you can freely change the contents of the config file without affecting the VCS.

+### CUDA
+The algorithm is optimized for Nvidia GPUs and depends on CUDA.
+To run the project without CUDA, set `'gpu': false` in *config.py*.

 ## Usage
 A complete classification example can be found in *demo.py* in the root folder of the repository.
-The demo use the data set and classifier configuration specified in *config.py*.
+The demo use the classifier configuration specified in *config.py*.

-## Limitations
-The algorithm is still at a very early stage.
-This implementation is only able to classify two-class two-dimensional data sets.